Marnold212/CamLab-K64F/README.md

 This may be need to be done for a new board, or a board that was previously used with a different program such as NXP MCUXpresso.
 Also may be required if there is a memory issue which crashes the board.
 Follow instructions on https://daplink.io/?board=FRDM-K64F.

-- Copy of bootloader .bin file will be added to this repository
+- Copy of bootloader .bin file which is saved in the main branch of this repository
 - Reset button on K64F while connecting to PC via USB - should mount as bootloader
 - Drag and drop the .bin firmware file to the board and wait roughly 60 seconds
 - unplug and should now have the correct firmware